jeffdepascale/IoTBeacon/README.md

 ```
 # Adafruit IO Steup

+Signup at io.adafruit.com and setup two feeds - one for inbound, one for outbound. the names of the feeds, your username, and your key all go into the config file.
+The key can be found under settings -> manage AIO keys.

 # IFTTT Setup

 To trigger actions in IFTTT from button presses on the device, configure an applet to listen to AdafruitIO on your outbound feed.
 To trigger actions to your device from IFTTT, configure an applet to send a message to AdafruitIO on your inbound channel.